Anna Karenina: a riff

 About The Authors

 Gwen Kingston is a writer and actor hailing from the California Bay Area and living in Brooklyn, NY.
 She holds BAs in Performance Studies and Linguistics from UC Berkeley, and an MFA in acting from Brown University/Trinity Rep. As a playwright she tackles questions of power, privilege and protest with a focus on uncovering untold stories and lifting unheard voices.
 Her work has been performed at Brown/Trinity, La Mama Studios, White Heron Theatre in Nantucket, Culture Park in Boston, as well as FaultLine Theater and Piano Fight in San Francisco.
-Her writing has appeared in The New York Times Modern Love column, and her memoir Did I Ever Tell You? will be released in May, 2024.
+Her writing has appeared in The New York Times Modern Love column, and her memoir Did I Ever Tell You? released May 2024 has been featured on Good Morning America, on Oprah’s Most Anticipated Books of 2024 list, and by The New York Post as one of their "best new books.”

 Notch Theatre Company creates community-responsive cultural work to drive change around the pressing issues of our time, offering communities around the US a platform to tell their stories and be their own change makers.
 The work engages populations that brick and mortar theaters are not reaching, personalizes important social issues for people on all sides of a conversation, raises awareness in a compelling way, drives change on a national scale, and prompts meaningful, lasting engagement at a grassroots level. www.notchtheatre.org